Melindrea/CodeSniffer-PSR2-extended/README.md

 While CodeSniffer's PSR2 checking is excellent and following the PSR2 standard, it is not checking all things I would like to be checked (far from it!)

-The PSR standards only describe code styling, but lack things like PHPDoc.
+The PSR standards only describe code styling, but lacks things like PHPDocs.
-Also there are a couple of more checks that can be done to make sure my code looks clean and healthy.
+Also there are a couple (/bunch/shitload) more checks that can be done to make sure my code looks clean and healthy.

 The solution?
 I've created my own standard for PHP_CodeSniffer.
 Below a list of the additions I've made to the current PSR2 standard.